-According to Darwin’s Theory of Evolution (bear with me here!), the whole purpose of sex is to reproduce.
+Darwin said that the only purpose of sex is to reproduce.
 Due to our high intelligence, humans have developed a range of complex emotions, including love.
 This means we no longer view sex as a purely primal instinct.
-So, what about the animal kingdom?
-Are two male cats displaying a homosexual preference when they are mounting each other?
-Or is there something else going on?
-Read on to find out!
-(You know you want to…)

 Across the animal kingdom, many species (including cats) engage in homosexual acts.
 The reasons behind these behaviors are hard to work out.
 However, scientists currently believe that homosexuality among animals is either caused by an innate need or the result of frustration, rather than a sexual preference.

 In 2012, research found that homosexuality in animals is much more common than we previously thought.
 In fact, homosexual behavior has been observed in over 1,500 species, from insects to mammals .
 Lions have even been known to form male-only groups that repeatedly engage in homosexual behaviors.
 Male feral cats have also been known to mount each other.